 The key aspect of DevOps deployment tools is, automating the process chain by using the build, test, deploy, and release features.
 The right selection of DevOps tools can help a software development with:-

 Best DevOps Tools for 2022

-We’ll start with the DevOps development stage first, then move on to the operations stage.
+We’ll start with the DevOps development stage first then move on operations stage.

 Source Code Management

 The DevOps lifecycle starts with creating, storing, analyzing, and monitoring a source code.
 It includes various functionalities like version control, issue tracking, code reviewing, and more.